NotTheRealJoe/RollABallVR/README.txt

 Sometimes the controllers do not show up when you run the game, as far as I can tell this is a problem with SteamVR and you just need to try to restart the game making sure the controllers are in view of the sensors when you do.

+Note that there is not really any actual "game" here, there are no collectables and nothing to really do other than move the ball around.